stonerlab/Stoner-PythonCode/doc/UserGuide/cookbook.rst

 The :py:class:`Data` Class
 --------------------------

-In practice, one often requires both the analysis functions of :py:class:`Stoner.Analysis.AnalyseFile` and the plotting functions of :py:class:`Stoner.Plot.PlotFile`.
+In practice, one often requires both the analysis functions of :py:class:`Stoner.Analysis.AnalysisMixin` and the plotting functions of :py:class:`Stoner.Plot.PlotFile`.
 This can be done easily by creating a subclass that inherits from both, but for convenience, the :py:mod:`Stoner.Util` module provides the :py:class:`Data` class that does this for you.::